Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 pip3 install opencv-python numpy matplotlib

 It is pretty challenging to build YOLOv3 whole system (the model and the techniques used) from scratch.
-Open-source libraries such as Darknet or OpenCV already made that for you, or even ordinary people built third-party projects for YOLOv3 (check this for TensorFlow 2 implementation)
+Open-source libraries such as Darknet or OpenCV already made that for you or even ordinary people who built third-party projects for YOLOv3 (For example, this link is a TensorFlow implementation)

 Importing required modules: